LauraManriqueLara/Miscellaneous_LauraManrique/README.md

 In this folder you will find work related to:
 1. International treaties of Colombia
 2. Asian developmental model and considerations for the colombian case
-3. Overview of the situation at the border between Colombia and Panama
+3. Overview of the situation at the border between Colombia and Panama (Academic article)
 4. Preliminary results of ongoing work